radareorg/radare.org/gsoc/2019/ideas.md

 Medium

 ### Benefits for the student
-Student will learn about creating a distributed systems with Go and conflicts resolution algorithms in real time.
+Student will learn about creating a distributed systems with Go and conflict resolution algorithms in real time.

 ### Benefits for the project